eVolpe-AI/AI-HR-Agent/README.md

 * 📝 **Creating records** - From scheduling meetings or calls to adding new candidates and more.
 * 🔄 **Updating existing records** - Easily modify existing entries, like adding participants to existing meetings

-### Human oversight for important actions
+### Human supervision for important actions
-A human-in-the-loop mechanism allows for human oversight of tool usage.
+A human in-the-loop mechanism allows for the user to oversee bot's tool usage.
 This means you can approve or decline the agent's actions before they're executed - giving you control while still benefiting from the automation.

 ## Limitations